Dragomirc/Jobseeker-lite/README.md

 2.`npm i`

-3. Create a config.env file in the root directoyry and request an Api key from [https://www.reed.co.uk/developers/Jobseeker](here)
+3. Create a config.env file in the root directoyry and [request a Jobseeker API key](https://www.reed.co.uk/developers/Jobseeker)

 4. Store in the config.env your `export const API_KEY = "your api key here"'

 5.`npm run dev`